JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Install-JATOS-via-Docker.md

 ## Persist data with _volumes_

-_Volumes_ are the preferred way to persist data with Docker containers.
-This can be useful if one wants to exchange data between containers or do backups.
+[_Volumes_](https://docs.docker.com/storage/volumes/) are the preferred way to persist data with Docker containers.
+This can be necessary if one wants to update JATOS or do backups.

 Before using a _volume_ one has to create it: